-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - This Licensing Authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
-The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
-This Licensing Authority is aware of the distinction between disorder and nuisance and will consider factors (for example whether police assistance was required and how threatening the behaviour was to those who could see it) so as to make that distinction.
+Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.
+This Licensing Authority notes that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime and that it has intended disorder to mean activity that is more serious and disruptive than mere nuisance.
+The Gambling Commission's Guidance does, however, envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
+Thus, where an area has known high levels of organised crime, this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
+This Licensing Authority is aware of the distinction between disorder and nuisance and will consider various factors in order to make that distinction, (for example whether police assistance was required and how threatening the behaviour was to those who could see it).

-Ensuring that gambling is conducted in a fair and open way - This Licensing Authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to be concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
+Ensuring that gambling is conducted in a fair and open way.
+This Licensing Authority notes that the Gambling Commission states that it generally does not expect licensing authorities to be concerned with ensuring that gambling is conducted in a fair and open way, as this will be addressed via operating and personal licences.

-Protecting children and other vulnerable persons from being harmed or exploited by gambling - This Licensing Authority has noted the Gambling Commission's Guidance that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
+Protecting children and other vulnerable persons from being harmed or exploited by gambling.
+This Licensing Authority notes the Gambling Commission's Guidance, that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are particularly attractive to children).
 The Licensing Authority will therefore consider, as suggested in the Gambling Commission's Guidance, whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances / machines, segregation of areas etc.

-The council acknowledges that Child Sexual Exploitation (CSE) does not just apply to children on licensed premises, particularly as children are not permitted access to most gambling premises, however applicants should be equally aware that children in the proximity of the premises that may be waiting for or seeking older persons.
+The Licensing Authority acknowledges that Child Sexual Exploitation (CSE) does not just apply to children on licensed premises, particularly as children are not permitted access to most gambling premises, however applicants should be equally aware of children in the proximity of the premises that may be waiting for or seeking older persons.
 There should be:

-- regular staff training and awareness raising programs; - regular patrols of the premises including adjoining or outside areas to identify children outside a licensed premises or meeting adults leaving a licensed premises; - raised awareness of children looking uncomfortable in the company of, or leaving a premises with, older people.
+- regular staff training and awareness raising programmes; - regular patrols of the premises including adjoining or outside areas to identify children outside a licensed premises or meeting adults leaving a licensed premises; - raised awareness of children looking uncomfortable in the company of, or leaving a premises with, older people.

-The council does not wish to create an impression that all contact between adults and children is inappropriate, however, it is strongly advised that operators are aware of the risks of CSE and should proactively minimise the risk.
+The Licensing Authority does not wish to create an impression that all contact between adults and children is inappropriate, however, operators must be made aware of the risks of CSE and should proactively minimise the risk.